Rebecca K Reilly

 Rebecca Kay Reilly (born 16 August 1991) is a New Zealand author.
-Her debut novel Greta & Valdin (2021) was a bestseller in New Zealand and received critical acclaim.
+Her debut novel Greta & Valdin (2021) was a bestseller in New Zealand and has received critical attention domestically and internationally.
 It received the 2019 Adam Foundation Prize in Creative Writing, the Hubert Church prize for the best first book of fiction at the 2022 Ockham New Zealand Book Awards and the 2022 Aotearoa Booksellers' Choice Award.

 Early life and education

 Reilly was born on 16 August 1991 in Waitakere City, New Zealand.
 She is of Ngāti Hine and Ngāti Wai descent.

 Reilly completed a Master of Arts in Creative Writing at the International Institute of Modern Letters at Victoria University of Wellington, where she was the 2019 recipient of the Adam Foundation Prize in Creative Writing for her debut novel, then titled Vines.
 It was subsequently renamed Greta & Valdin.
 The novel took her a year and a half to write, although she had been collecting material for 14 years.